codefactoryhu/pulumi-starter-kit/README.md

 This repository contains a Pulumi kit to create AWS resources written in TypeScript.
 Currently this code will create the following resources:
 - VPC
     - 3 public subnets
     - 3 private subnets
     - Internet Gateway
     - NAT Gateway
     - Route tables
+- KMS
+    - KMS key
+    - KMS key alias

 ## How to set up environment